PoliticalGraveyard.com

 Morey, W. S. — of Flat Rock, Wayne County, Mich.
 Republican.
 Delegate to Republican National Convention from Michigan, 1884.
 Burial location unknown.

 Morey, Warren S. — of Livingston County, N.Y.
 Democrat.
 Candidate for New York state assembly from Livingston County, 1926, 1928; candidate for New York state senate 44th District, 1930, 1931.
-Presumed deceased.
 Burial location unknown.

-Morey, William — U.S. Consul in Colombo, 1884-1905.
+Morey, William — U.S. Consul in Colombo, as of 1884-1905.
 Burial location unknown.

 MOREY-CABENELLAS (Soundex M621) — See also CABENELLAS, MOREY.

-Morey y Cabenellas, Juan (b.
+Morey=y=Cabenellas, Juan (b.
 1878) — of Palma de Mallorca, Balearic Islands.
 Born in Palma de Mallorca, Balearic Islands, November 3, 1878.
 Not U.S. citizen; U.S. Consular Agent in Palma de Mallorca, 1909-16.
 Burial location unknown.

 Morfey, Dale — Independent candidate for U.S. Representative from Arkansas 3rd District, 2004.
 Still living as of 2004.